 Challenge level: 3 out of 5

-Join Dream Challenges in the barely trodden region of the Accursed Mountain Range in Albania, also known as the Albanian Alps, for Trek Albania 2023.
+Join us in the barely trodden region of the Accursed Mountain Range in Albania, also known as the Albanian Alps, destined to become the next hot hiking destination.

 Together, we'll trek through the remote Theth Valley, explore towns, forests, and waterfalls that seem taken out of a fairy tale, and explore a 50m-deep canyon in the heart of the Albanian Alps.
 We’ll climb to awesome heights in a paradise of isolated peaks, cross the Valbona Pass and discover a massive plain hidden in the mountains.